Category Archives: The Rest of the World

 The Buddhist teacher Pema Chodron advises us to cultivate curiosity, to promote loving kindness in ourselves so that we extend it to others.
 Even to strangers, which is why I smile or say hello to the most disheveled people walking … Continue reading

-Posted in America WTF?, Fight wimpiness, Managing Minneapolis, Politics, The Rest of the World | Tagged , , , , , | 9 Comments
+Posted in America WTF?, Fight wimpiness, Managing Minneapolis, politics, The Rest of the World | Tagged , , , , , | 9 Comments

 Time is Weird…